An elderly resident was trapped during a power outage. She pressed the emergency phone button. No dial tone. No connection. Nothing.

 The Five Most Common Violations

-Our analysis of inspection patterns reveals five failure modes that account for nearly all emergency phone violations.
+Inspection records point to five failure modes that account for nearly all emergency phone violations.
 Understanding these helps you identify problems before the inspector does.

 1. Dead Line